Professor Dr. Benjamin List

-Professor Dr. Thomas M. Klapötke, Ludwigs-Maximilian-Universität, Munich (Germany), is giving us his honor by visiting the Young Chemists Summit in Innsbruck and giving a lecture on explosive materials.
+Professor Dr. Thomas M. Klapötke, Ludwigs-Maximilian-Universität, Munich (Germany), is giving us his honor by participating at the Young Chemists Summit and giving a lecture on explosive materials.

 Thomas M. Klapötke studied chemistry at the TU Berlin and received his PhD in 1986.
 After his postdoctoral studies in Fredericton, Canada, he finished his habilitation at the TU Berlin in 1990.
 From 1995 until 1997 Klapötke was Ramsay Professor of Chemistry at the University of Glasgow in Scotland.
 Since 1997 he is Professor and holds the Chair of Inorganic Chemistry at the LMU Munich.
 In 1998 Prof. Klapötke also became an Bavarian Elite Academy Representative.

 Furthermore, he is a Life Member of the International Pyrotechnics Society and a Life Member of the National Defense Industrial Association.
 He is executive editor of “Zeitschrift für Anorganische and Allgemeine Chemie”, the subject Editor in the area of explosives synthesis of the Central European Journal of Energetic Materials and an editorial board member of Propellants, Explosives and Pyrotechnics, Journal of Energetic Materials and Editor-in-Chief of the Journal of Engineering Science and Military Technology.